sambhav/Genesis/README.md

 6. To use the extension, go to any amazon.in/amazon.com listing of any book.

 7. Click on the Genesis icon.
-You should get a download button after a while.
+You should get a download button after a while if the book is present in the index.
+(52+ million books are indexed.
+Try for the hardcover/paperback version if e-book version fails to be searched)

   ![dl button](http://i.imgur.com/zpTp2V6.png)